JiaHe-yogurt/power-system-line-outage-identification-using-ML/README.md

 - R studio

 ## Data
-Run Time Domain Simulation in PSAT to generate time series data for different power networks.
-The file--data simulation contains matlab codes to simultate 39 and 118 power system single line outage data, with dynmic loads during simulation.
+To generate data, run Time Domain Simulation in PSAT for different power networks.
+The file--data simulation, contains matlab codes to simultate 39 and 118 power system single line outage data, with dynmic loads during simulation.
 Multiple line outage simulation can be achieved with a minor change of codes.

 ## Model
 We used Logistic Regression and Random Forest for the task of line outage identification, which outperforms other supervised algorithms.